-It can be argued that the planogram is one of the most important category management tool available to retailers.
-That's simply because of its end goal: it helps you to increase your sales and profitability.
-Simply knowing that should encourage all retailers to observe planogram compliance.
+We would argue that the planogram is one of the most vital category management tools available.
+That's simply because of its goal: it helps you to increase your sales and profitability.
+Knowing that should encourage you to observe what is known as planogram compliance*.

 But what is planogram compliance exactly?
-To understand it, it's worth breaking the phrase down and considering the word, ‘compliance’ on its own.
-According to the Cambridge Dictionary, compliance is defined as “the act of obeying an order, rule, or request”.
+To understand it, it's worth breaking the phrase down and considering the word ‘compliance’ on its own.
+The Cambridge Dictionary defines compliance as “obeying an order, rule, or request”.

-The above should be a solid reason enough for you to not only push for compliance but to maintain it too.
-That said, there are a few more reasons why it’s necessary, which we discuss below.
-There’s also a little advice after that to help you along your way.
+The above should be a sound reason enough for you to push for compliance and work to maintain it in-store.
+Of course, there are a few more reasons for ensuring planogram compliance, which we unpack below.
+We also provide advice for you to help you maintain it.

 Why planogram compliance matters

 1. Without planogram compliance, you won't get the results you want

 As a retailer, your goal is to increase sales, improve overall category profitability and become a store that caters for its customer so that they’ll keep coming back.
 You can do that by creating and implementing planograms in-store.

 Of course, simply implementing a planogram is not enough - anyone can look at a shelf plan and attempt to recreate it in-store.
 You also need to ensure to implement it correctly.
 After all, you want to obtain a result.
 And the desired result at that.

 So what happens if you fail to implement planograms properly?
 More importantly, what financial implications occur due to non-compliance?
 Besides failing to increase your sales and improving your profitability, there are quite a few ramifications.

 You'll struggle to increase foot traffic.
 Implementing data-driven planograms allows you to increase traffic because you’re providing your customers with what they want when they want it, and where they want it.